axibase/atsd/versioning/README.md

 ![](./resources/12.png)

-Note that the value is not actually deleted.
-Rather, the current value for the selected timestamp is replaced with a `NaN` marker.
+Note that the current value for the selected timestamp is not actually deleted.
+Instead, it is replaced with a `NaN` marker.

 ![](./resources/13.png)